canyilmaz9/javapath/README.md

 ## LargestAndSmallestNumber
 Write a program in Java that finds the largest and smallest numbers among N counting numbers entered from the keyboard and writes these numbers to the screen.

+##PalindromeNumber
+What is a Palindrome Number?
+Palindromic numbers are numbers that are the same in the direction they are read when read from both sides.

+Example: 1, 4, 8, 99, 101, 363, 4004, 9889

 ## PerfectNumber
 It detects whether a number entered from the keyboard is a perfect number or not, and if the number is a perfect number, "it is a perfect number" is displayed on the screen.
 If not, “it is not the perfect number.”
 Write a program in Java language that writes the expressions to the screen.